sardana-org/sardana/doc/source/sep/SEP6.md

               - 'timer' : the timer channel name / id
               - 'monitor' : the monitor channel name / id
               - 'synchronization' : 'Trigger' / 'Gate'
-              - 'synchronizer': the TriggerGate name / id
+              - 'synchronizer': the TriggerGate name / id or 'software' to indicate software synchronizer
               - 'channels' where value is a dict<str, obj=""> with (at least) keys:
                       - ...
 ~~~~

 The configuration parameter had change during the SEP6 developments.
 First of all the [feature request #372](https://sourceforge.net/p/sardana/tickets/372/) was developed and the units level disappeared from the configuration.
 Furthermore the controller parameters _trigger_type_ was renamed to _synchroniation_.
 In both cases one-way backwards compatibility was maintained.
 That means that the measurement groups created with the previous versions of Sardana are functional.
-Once their configuration gets saved again (either after modification or simply by re-applying), the configuration is no more reverse compatible.
+Once their configuration gets saved again (either after modification or simply by re-applying), the configuration is no more reverse compatible. **IMPORTANT: when deploying the SEP6 consider back-up of the measurement groups configurations in case you would need to rollback**

 Format of the synchronization parameter: